AdobeDocs/genstudio.en/help/user-guide/references/personas.md

 [!DNL Personas] provide an authentic portrayal of your customer segments, encompassing their information, interests, pain points, preferences, and behavioral traits.

-GenStudio leverages the power of collaborative [brand references](overview.md) and Adobe's generative AI technology to curate personalized marketing content for your target customers.​
+GenStudio leverages the power of collaborative [brand references](overview.md), including [!DNL Personas], and Adobe's generative AI technology to curate personalized marketing content for your target customers.​

-![[!DNL Personas] guidelines in GenStudio](/help/assets/personas-guidelines.png){width="650" zoomable="yes"}

 To [create your own [!DNL Persona]](add-references.md#add-products), you can manually add persona details right into GenStudio.

-In GenStudio's **[!DNL Personas]**, click into a defined persona to see its overview.
-[View or revise](add-references.md#manage-personas) any persona by clicking the [!DNL Personas] action menu and selecting **Open**.
+In GenStudio's **[!DNL Personas]** (in the left navigation panel)click the _[!DNL Personas]_ action menu and select **Open** to [view or revise](add-references.md#manage-personas) any persona.

 See [Add references](add-references.md) to learn how to add or modify a persona in GenStudio.

 ## Personas references guidelines

-Guidelines give GenStudio a clear picture of your personas.
+Individual persona guidelines give GenStudio a clear picture of your personas.

-The following guidelines sections detail each guidelines category and examples guidelines.
-The guideline examples are sample inputs that shape the results output—use them to inform your own [!DNL Personas] guidelines!
+These reference guidelines detail each guidelines category and related examples.
+The examples are sample inputs that shape the output of generated content.
+Use them to inform your own [!DNL Personas] guidelines.

+![[!DNL Personas] guidelines in GenStudio](/help/assets/personas-guidelines.png){width="650" zoomable="yes"}

-The following table shows each category of [!DNL Personas] guidelines and guideline examples.
+The following table shows each category of [!DNL Personas] guidelines and associated examples.

 | Guideline category | Guideline examples |
 | ------------------| :---------- |